Vrolijk/OSDD/datadiode_hardware_setups.md

 The RX2 mediaconverter RX-port is connected with the 2th splitter fiber. <br>
 The 1th fiber is not connected but could also be connected to a  mediaconverter but i only had three converters available.

-This way we created a one to many datadiode setup but this could also be done with a 1x2 PLC splitter with only 2 mediaconverters. <br> See 2nd simplyfied image.
+This way we created a one to many data diode setup but this could also be done with a 1x2 PLC splitter with only 2 mediaconverters. <br> See 2nd simplified image.

 <img src="img/TP-Link-1to4-datadiode.jpg" width=300> <img src="img/TP-Link-1to4-datadiode-simple.jpg" width=300>